ranjodh-kaur/PPS_2022/Arshdeep-Kaur/2221022/Program37.md

-## Program 37: Write a program to print the fibonacci series
+## Program 37: Write a program to print the fibonacci series using function

 #include <stdio.h>